cmeeren/Faqt/README.md

 - **Usable:** Faqt comes with batteries included, and contains many useful assertions, including aliases (like `BeTrue()` for `Be(true)` on booleans, and `BeSome` for `BeOfCase(Some)` on `option` values).
 - **Safe:** Assertions are as type-safe as F# allows.
-- **Extendable:** No assertion?
+- **Extensible:** No assertion?
 No problem!
 Writing your own assertions is very simple (details below).
 - **Informative:** The assertion failure messages are designed to give you all the information you need in an easy-to-read format.
 - **Discoverable:** The fluent syntax means you can just type a dot to discover all possible assertions and actinos on